jackdewinter/pymarkdown/newdocs/src/user-guide.md

 The `-l` or `--list-files` argument instructs PyMarkdown to only list the files it would scan if this argument was not present, and then exit the application without scanning those files.
-This is useful when using more complicated `path` arguments, ensuring that the list of filenames believed to be specified by the argument and the expected list of filenames to scan match each other.
-It is especially helpful when debugging path or exclude patterns in scripts and continuous integration (CI) pipelines, where you may not see or log the exact list of resolved files, but still want to verify how PyMarkdown's path resolution and filtering logic behaves.
-Our team treats `--list-files` as the "dry run" mode of the scanner: it shows you what would be processed without actually running any rules.
+This is useful when using more complicated `path` arguments, because it lets you confirm that the filenames you expect match the ones PyMarkdown will scan.

+It is especially helpful when debugging path or exclude patterns in scripts and continuous integration (CI) pipelines, where you may not see or log the exact list of resolved files but still want to verify how PyMarkdown's path resolution and filtering logic behaves.
+Our team treats `--list-files` as the "dry run" mode of the scanner: it shows you what would be processed without actually running any Rule Plugins.
+Combined with the [`--return-code-scheme`](#-return-code-scheme-observability) options from
+[Basic Configuration](#basic-configuration), you can decide whether a `--list-files` "dry run" should fail CI.
+For example, using the `minimal` scheme lets you run `pymarkdown scan --list-files` in pipelines without treating "no files to scan" as an error.

 ##### --recurse or -r